fvhemert/ESPHOME-BarcodeScanner/README.md

 # High level installation steps<br>
 1. **Python scripts:** the scripts provided by Matt Fryer are installed "as-is" following the guidance provided on his GitHub page.
 A copy of the Python scripts can be found in the **pyscript** folder in this repository.
 Make sure to also install the Python custom integration in Home Assistant.
 2. **ESP8266:** the **esphome** folder in this repository contains the modified/updated yaml file that was originally created by Matt Fryer.
-Install it using the ESPHOME plaform.
+Install it to the ESP device using the ESPHOME plaform.
-3. **Home Assistant:** use the yaml code provided in the **ha_automation** folder to build your HA automations.
+3. **Home Assistant:** use the yaml code provided in the **ha_automation** and **ha_dashboards** folders to build your HA automations.
 Update the entity names to match your installation.

 # Repository content<br>
 - **ESPHome**  Updated yaml file for the ESP8266 device.
 (SCANNER-01 uses the GM60 scanner, SCANNER-02 supports the GM67 scanner and thermal printer)<br>